 Miss Tyler is responsible for our Terrific Turtles class and is also our Science Leader.

 Prior to joining RFPS, Miss Tyler did her Qualified Teacher Status at Newman University.
 She has a particular interest in developing children’s learning through the outdoor environment and has especially enjoyed leading our Eco Team this year.
 Miss Tyler has an interest in Forest Schools and is looking at moving towards creating a forest school at RFPS next year.

-Miss Tyler has had seven years experience working in the Early Years.
+Miss Tyler has had several years experience working in the Early Years.
 She previously managed a successful Nursery where she promoted the development of all the children in her care and tailored their learning.